-- reliance on the third-party for regulatory, compliance and quality assurance; - reliance on the third-party for product development, analytical testing, and data generation to support regulatory applications; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, the issuance of an FDA Form 483 notice or warning letter, or other enforcement action by FDA or other regulatory authority; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third-party at a time that is costly or inconvenient for us; - the possible termination or nonrenewal of the agreement by the third-party at a time that is costly or inconvenient for us; - carrier disruptions or increased costs that are beyond our control; and - failure to deliver our drugs under specified storage conditions and in a timely manner.
+- reliance on the third party for regulatory, compliance and quality assurance; - reliance on the third party for product development, analytical testing, and data generation to support regulatory applications; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier, the issuance of an FDA Form 483 notice or warning letter, or other enforcement action by FDA or other regulatory authority; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - carrier disruptions or increased costs that are beyond our control; and - failure to deliver our drugs under specified storage conditions and in a timely manner.

 We have only limited supply arrangements in place with respect to our product candidates, and these arrangements do not extend to commercial supply.
 We acquire all key materials on a purchase order basis.
 As a result, we do not have long-term committed arrangements with respect to our product candidates and other materials.
 As a result, supply chain issues, such as those related to certain packaging material, may negatively impact our ability to package and deliver product candidates if not managed effectively.
 We will need to establish one or more agreements with third parties to develop and scale up the drug manufacturing process, conduct drug testing, and generate data to support a regulatory submission.
 If we obtain marketing approval for any of our product candidates, we will need to establish an agreement for commercial manufacture with a third party.
-In addition, we are dependent on a sole supplier for certain components of our manufacturing process.
-Even if we are able to replace any raw materials or other materials with an alternative, such alternatives may cost more, result in lower yields or not be as suitable for our purposes.
-In addition, some of the materials that we use to manufacture our product candidates are complex materials, which may be more difficult to substitute.
-Therefore, any disruptions arising from our sole suppliers could result in delays and additional regulatory submissions.